Demon with a Glass Hand: Production

 Ellison's story outline depicted a sprawling, cross-country chase between the Kyben and Trent (then named Mr. Fish).
 Because this would have been prohibitively expensive, producer Ben Brady suggested that Ellison contain most of the action in a single structure when he went to script.
-Ellison agreed, realizing that by forcing the plot into an enclosed space, the change from a linear pursuit to a vertical climb – ascending as the action developed – would make for heightened tension.
+Ellison agreed, realizing that by forcing the plot into an enclosed space, the change from a linear pursuit to a vertical climb — ascending as the action developed — would make for heightened tension.
 Most of this episode was shot in the Bradbury Building, the same location used for the final scenes of Blade Runner and a closing scene in the 1950 film noir classic, D.O.A.

 Ellison's 10-page story outline was published in Brain Movies III in 2013.

-Ellison's friendship with Robert Culp dates from the production of this episode.
-He found Culp to be very intelligent, quite a contrast to Ellison's opinion of most actors, whom he described as "dips – strictly non compos mentis."
+Ellison's friendship with Robert Culp dated from the production of this episode.
+He found Culp to be very intelligent, quite a contrast to Ellison's opinion of most actors, whom he described as "dips — strictly non compos mentis."
 When Culp first met Ellison at the Bradbury building location for filming, Ellison introduced himself in a loud voice and told the actor that he had written the episode just for him.
 Culp also stated that he felt it was one of the best-written episodes of television in the history of the medium.
 Culp indicated that he felt the success of the series and this episode was due to the fact that it was, essentially, a morality play.